 Green Beans with Tomatoes

 I love these braised Green Beans with Tomatoes flavored with olives and capers, and this is a delicious way to use fresh green beans!

-For years I used to love having a garden where I could grow a lot of my own vegetables, but keeping up with garden vegetables can be a challenge, and if you’re not diligent vegetables quickly grow too big.
+For years I used to love having a garden where I could grow a lot of my own vegetables so I know that keeping up with garden vegetables can be a challenge, and if you’re not diligent vegetables quickly grow too big.
 Green beans are the plant I’d have the hardest time with; they come on so quickly that often when I picked them I’d find a bunch of over-sized green beans.